JohnMads/jm_blog_final/README.md

 # jm_blog_final

 Welcome to my first blog site!
-The site displays 3 different blogs posts as well news stories coming from Tech Crunch.
+The site displays 3 different blogs posts as well news stories coming from TechCrunch.
 The site will update the latest new stories by using AJAX.
 This will update every 5 seconds.
 The blog site makes use of axios (HTTP client) for the AJAX calls as well as React Dom Router to route to different components.

 The following are a list of dependencies that are needed for specific functionality on the site and may be installed using "npm install": "dependencies": { "axios": "^0.18.0", "dom": "0.0.3", "newsapi": "^2.4.0", "react": "^16.8.6", "react-dom": "^16.8.6", "react-router-dom": "^5.0.0", "react-scripts": "2.1.8", "router": "^1.3.3" }